indigotech/taq-github-bot/src/data/github/tracks/track-1/steps/step-0.md

 Your tasks now are to **create a branch** called "develop" and **set it as default branch**.

-# Pre-task - Mastering the basics
+# Warming up - Mastering the basics

 Before continuing, it's important to be familiar with our branch model and a few more git tricks.